 Yawn.
 Yawning is a calming signal for dogs.
 Once again, have your friend hold treats while looking at the ground, not at your dog.
 It might sound silly, but ask your friend to yawn repeatedly—and join in.
 You'll notice your dog relaxing the more the both of you yawn.
-Again, every time your dog takes a treat, praise him.
+Again, every time your dog takes a treat, praise them.

 Free play works wonders.
 Dogs that do not trust people can benefit from having other dogs as companions.
 Allow your dog to play freely with another dog in a fenced area.
-Have the owner of the other dog pet your dog, if possible.
+Have the parent of the other dog pet your dog, if possible.
 A tired, happy dog is often less skittish.

 Most shy dogs can become friendly with positive human interaction.
 Usually these dogs must learn to trust individuals before accepting a friendship.
 Just be sure to let your dog set the pace of training.
 Never force your dog to do anything that makes them nervous, as this will only delay their progress.
 Set your pooch up for success every time.